h3h3boii/Spoidy/README.md

-# Spoidy Information
+# Suparmin Information

-Spoidy is an advanced moderation bot
+Suparmin is an advanced moderation bot

 ## Acknowledgements: